anup-cloudguru/foundational-linux-training-projects/linux-commands-cheat-sheet.md

   rm file1.txt                        # Remove a file
-  rm -r dir1                          # Remove a directory and its contents rm -rf dir1                         # Remove a directory and its contents without confirmation, even for write-protected files
+  rm -r dir1                          # Remove a directory and its contents rm -rf dir1                         # Remove a directory and its contents without confirmation, even for write-protected files rm /path/to/folder/*                # Remove all files in the folder (keeps the folder itself)
   ```

 - **`mkdir`** – Create a new directory.